 Applications closer to the "Youth Organizing" and "Youth (Civic) Engagement" side of this chart are likely to do better in our review process.
 This is because of our mission as an organization to energize and nurture long-term civic engagement.
 However, we recognize that the other side of this chart is more relevant for certain community contexts, and we encourage you to describe in your application why that is the case.
 If you have any questions about this framework, please reach out.

-Young Leaders grant applications begin with a short, online form (referred to as a "Letter of Interest") on the Grassroots Fund website at the beginning of September.
-These initial applications are intended to determine the eligibility of your project by asking questions about youth leadership and decision-making.
-These Letters of Interest are given to 8-10 of our volunteer Grant Readers, who decide if the Grassroots Fund should invite a full application or not, based on their perception of the youth leadership component.
+Young Leaders grant applications are submitted to the Grassroots Fund’s online system in September.
+They are then assigned to our volunteer Grant Readers, who represent different issue, identity, geographic, and other perspectives from across the region.
 We allow anyone to sign up to be a grant reader, and especially encourage our applicants and grantees to participate in the process.
-We work to ensure that each grant has a wide range of voices weighing in on its review, thus each grant is reviewed by at least 10 readers, representing different issue, identity, geographic, and other perspectives from across the region.
+We work to ensure that each grant has a wide range of voices weighing in on its review, thus each grant is reviewed by at least 10 readers

-If a group is invited to submit a full application, they will have one month to return that application to the Grassroots Fund.
-Then, our Grant Readers will again provide comments on the applicants they are assigned and provide scores for six different categories on a scoring rubric.
+Grant Readers provide comments on the applicants they are assigned and provide scores for six different categories - based on the Grassroots Fund's guiding practices - on a scoring rubric.
 Reader scores are aggregated to create an average score for each applicant.
 Grassroots Fund staff then conduct phone interviews with each applicant group and request more information based on the Grant Readers questions or concerns.
 Staff scores the applicants with a scoring rubric with the same six categories as the readers and provides comments on each category.
 An overall staff recommendation (e.g. “Recommend Fund,” “Recommend Not Fund,” “Discuss”) is also provided based on reader scores and comments.
 Staff categorizes applications as “Recommend Fund” or “Recommend Not Fund” if overall Reader score and staff score align.
 Staff categorizes applications as “Discuss” if there is: a discrepancy between overall Reader and staff score, a wide range of Reader scores for the application, or a specific question or concern about how the application fits with our guidelines.